-One sponsoring institution must assume ultimate responsibility for the program, as described in the Institutional Requirements, and this responsibility extends to resident assignments at all participating institutions.
+One sponsoring institution must assume ultimate responsibility for the program, as described in the Institutional Requirements, and this responsibility extends to fellow assignments at all participating institutions.

-- Β. Participating Institutions - 1.
-Assignment to an institution must be based on a clear educational rationale, integral to the program curriculum, with clearly stated activities and objectives and should provide resources not otherwise available to the program.
+- B. Participating Institutions - 1.
+Assignment to an institution must be based on a clear educational rationale, integral to the program curriculum, with clearly stated activities and objectives, and should provide resources not otherwise available to the program.
 When multiple participating institutions are used, there should be assurance of the continuity of the education experience. - 2.
 Assignment to a participating institution requires a letter of agreement with the sponsoring institution that provides an educational experience for a resident that is one month in duration or longer.
 In instances where two or more participating institutions in the program function as a single unit under the authority of the program director, letters are not necessary.
-Such a letter of agreement should: - Identify the faculty who will assume both educational and a. supervisory responsibilities for residents; - Specify their responsibilities for teaching, supervision, and b. formal evaluation of residents, as specified later in this document per sections III.B. and VII.A. of the Program Requirements; - Specify the duration and content of the educational experience; c. and - d.
-State the policies and procedures that will govern resident education during the assignment. - 3.
+Such a letter of agreement should: - a.
+Identify the faculty who will assume both educational and supervisory responsibilities for residents; - b.
+Specify their responsibilities for teaching, supervision, and formal evaluation of fellows, as specified later in this document per sections III.B. and VII.A. of the Program Requirements; - c.
+Specify the duration and content of the educational experience; and - d.
+State the policies and procedures that will govern fellow education during the assignment. - 3.
 Assignments at participating institutions must be of sufficient length to ensure a quality educational experience and should provide sufficient opportunity for continuity of care.
+Assignments at participating institutions will be a minimum of one month.
 Although the number of participating institutions may vary with the various specialties' needs, all participating institutions must demonstrate the ability to promote the program goals and educational and peer activities.
-Exceptions must be justified and pre-approved.
+Exceptions must be justified in writing and pre-approved.